top of page

 Prototyping

-This is my initial prototype for Nostalgorithms.
-I built the working chassis with components such as DC motors, motor drivers, and Arduino--then taped the lamp made with foam board on top of the chassis.
-I attached all the parts together using tape and a hot glue gun.
+Following Tinkercad, I built the working chassis with components such as Arduino, DC motors, motor drivers, and ultrasonic sensors, then taped a lamp prototype made with foam board on top of the chassis.

-The robot avoids people using ultrasonic sensors, and the lamp rotates in two directions (left and right) through 180-degree servos.
-If you were to approach the robot, the robot would turn away by sensing the person front and back and rotate accordingly.
-If two people were close enough to the robot from all directions, it would stay still.
+The robot avoids people and obstacles, while the lamp rotates in two directions (left and right) through a 180-degree servo.
+If the viewer were to approach the robot within the radius of 50 centimeters, the robot would turn away and rotate accordingly.
+If two people surrounded to the robot from the front and back, it would stay still.

 IMG_5743.jpg